Mitigate threats by using Windows 10 security features

 Tamper proofing helps guard Microsoft Defender Antivirus itself against malware attacks.
 For example, Microsoft Defender Antivirus uses Protected Processes, which prevents untrusted processes from attempting to tamper with Microsoft Defender Antivirus components, its registry keys, and so on.
 (Protected Processes is described later in this topic.)

-For information about Microsoft Defender Advanced Threat Protection, a service that helps enterprises to detect, investigate, and respond to advanced and targeted attacks on their networks, see Microsoft Defender Advanced Threat Protection (ATP) (resources) and Microsoft Defender Advanced Threat Protection (ATP) (documentation).
+For information about Microsoft Defender for Endpoint, a service that helps enterprises to detect, investigate, and respond to advanced and targeted attacks on their networks, see Microsoft Defender for Endpoint (resources) and Microsoft Defender for Endpoint (documentation).

 Data Execution Prevention